benlagrone/phronesis-image-2/startup.md

    cp .env.example .env
    # edit .env so SD_MODELS_DIR and SD_OUTPUTS_DIR point at your host folders
    # (e.g., leave the default ${HOME}/... values or replace with any absolute path)
+   # use `echo $HOME` on Ubuntu if you need to confirm your home directory path
    ```

 2. Build and start the container on the shared `fortress-phronesis-net` bridge: